douxxtech/bw_jack/README.md

 ## Device

+Automatically detects the `bcm2835 Headphones` card by name.
-Hardcoded to `plughw:0,0`.
-If your setup uses a different ALSA device, change `DEVICE` at the top of `bw_jack.c` before building.
+Falls back to `plughw:0,0` if not found.
+To target a different card, change `DEVICE_NAME` at the top of `bw_jack.c` before building.
+You can also change `FALLBACK` if needed.

 ## Dependencies